ontio/ontology-python-compiler/README.md

 ## Overview

 `Neptune` is a tool for compiling Python files to the `.avm` format for usage in smart contracts on the [Ontology blockchain](https://github.com/ontio/ontology/).

-`Neptune` only supports a subset of the Python language.
+It currently only supports a subset of the Python language.

 #### What does it currently do